MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/pm/MEF W143 - LSO Allegro, LSO Interlude and LSO Legato Performance Monitoring API - Developer Guide.md

 ### 7.3.13.
 Type PerformanceJobReportPreparationErrorEventPayload

-**Description:** The identifier of the Performance Job being subject of this event and reason for report preparation failure.
+**Description:** The identifier of the Performance Job being the subject of this event and reason for report preparation failure.
 <table id="T_PerformanceJobReportPreparationErrorEventPayload">
     <thead style="font-weight:bold;">
         <tr>